bjatkin/puffin/README.md

+# DEPRICATION NOTICE
+You should not use this version of Puffin as it is no longer maintained.
+You can find the offical fork [here](https://github.com/weave-lab/puffin).
+This repo is now being maintained by the weave-lab organization.

 # Puffin
 Puffin abstracts Go's [os/exec go package](https://pkg.go.dev/os/exec).
 It can be used replace calls to the underlying shell with calls to go functions.